Raspurrin/so_long/README.md

 For now I want to focus on my other projects but at some point I want to improve this game a little:

+- Make certain it runs on different platforms and if not adjust makefile accordingly.
 - Cleaning up my code.
 If you have any suggestions for this, don't hesistate to tell me, I would love to hear feedback!
 - Make my code more dynamic.
 - Fixing the collision regarding the platforms and the left wall and making it more precise in general.